Xinyi_Zhou.JPG

 Current interests include (but are not limited to):

-My research has been published in journals like CSUR (impact factor: 28) and conferences including WWW, CHI, KDD, CIKM, WSDM, and ICWSM, with 5000+ citations.
+My work has been published in journals like CSUR (impact factor: 28) and conferences including WWW, CHI, CIKM, WSDM, and ICWSM, with 6000+ citations.
 It was featured in the ACM Showcase and media outlets such as Psychology Today.
 As a (Co-)PI, I received funding from the UW Allen School, Population Health Initiative, Garvey Institute for Brain Health Solutions, and Center for an Informed Public.
-I am a co-chair for the WSDM 2026 Doctoral Consortium, serve on program committees for conferences such as KDD, WWW, AAAI, and SIGIR, and review for journals including TPAMI, TKDE, TOIS, TIFS, and TMM.
+I am a co-chair for the WSDM 2026 Doctoral Consortium, a guest editor for Information Processing & Management, serve on program committees for conferences such as WWW, KDD, AAAI, and SIGIR, and review for journals including TPAMI, TKDE, TOIS, TIFS, and TMM.

 News